The Bankrate promise

 Where does We Buy Houses operate?

 Every home is different, and the amount you will be offered depends on your individual property.
 The location, condition and size of the home all play a part in determining its value.
-As with any homebuying company, We Buy Houses needs to make money on the deal, so the offer you get is likely to be on the low side.
+As with any homebuying company, We Buy Houses needs to make money on the deal, so whatever offer you get is likely to be on the low side.
 In exchange for a lower price, you get more speed and convenience than you would in a traditional sale.